 Today’s my professional birthday.
 I celebrate three years of Pixelgrade and the most extended timeframe as an employee.
 I’ve been a freelancer for six years, but the experiences are quite different, so there’s no need to find common bridges.
 I want to share with you a version of the story that’s hard to see both from the inside and the outside of the company.

 I landed at Pixelgrade mostly from curiosity and the desire to work with this organization as a marketer freelancer.
 At that time, I had a connection with Alex Sava, an ex-customer support fellow and the one who encouraged me to talk with the Co-founders, Vlad and George.

-I remember writing an e‐mail, scheduling a chat, and jumping into the cold water.
+I remember writing an e-mail, scheduling a chat, and jumping into the cold water.
 The meeting was barely an interview per se.
-It was more of a friendly yet upbeating talk about how Pixelgrade should focus on marketing effort to push products even further and reach new audiences.
+It was more of a friendly yet upbeating talk about how Pixelgrade should focus on marketing efforts to push products even further and reach new audiences.